 The northernmost village is called Monterosso al Mare.
 She’s the biggest kid in the family, and has many streets and even (gasp) a few cars driving around there.
 Her landscape isn’t as vertical as her other sisters’ — you could spend the entire day not climbing hills and stairs here.
 Monterosso is made up of an old town, a new town, lots of sandy beaches, some larger hotels and a long seaside promenade suitable for strollers too.
 If you want to avoid stairs and have a more “resort” feel to your vacation, then you should stay here.

 The second thing you gotta do to plan your Cinque Terre stay is decide how long you’re staying.

-When I take people on my group trips to the Cinque Terre, we stay for six nights.
+When I take people on my tours to the Cinque Terre, we stay for six nights.
 And no one ever wants to leave.

 Step Three: Choose where to sleep.

 The fanciest hotels are in Monterosso.
 A great option in the region is taking advantage of the many private apartments for rent.
-There are also B&B’s and hostels.
+There are also B&Bs and hostels.
 You can rent an apartment for 60-120 euro a night.
 Truly, it’s amazing what you can get for 80 euros a night here, but book ahead.
-At the bottom of this article, you’ll see my recommended accommodation.
+At the bottom of this article, you’ll see my recommended accommodations.

 - This is designed for sunny weather.
 If you’re traveling in the cold season, read my article, Should I Go to the Cinque Terre?